EvanHahn/evanhahn-dot-com/_posts/2013-08-01-life-changing-css.md

 display: table
 ==============

+*Update: The "right way" to do this stuff is now with [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).*

 It's pretty well-known that you don't use tables for layout; you use CSS.
 But let's be real: table-based layouts were _easier_.
 Want two things to be the same height _and_ aligned horizontally?
 Don't want to use tables? _Welcome to hell._